balvinderz/AutoLMS/README.md

 # AutoLMS
-Auto Lms - The name says it all. ya the best app so far over 1500 user's
+Auto Lms - The name says it all.
+This app is being used by 1.7k students

-Using selenium this app can connect to our college website and does all the online material view
+Using htmlunit this app can connect to our college website and does all the online material view

 # Task done